 You might set up a social media presence everywhere but can you be effective everywhere?

 As social animals, we want to belong.
 We cannot help it.

 Let your social strategies be measured and thought through, otherwise you might be allowing these distractions to take away precious time as well as leaving you exhausted.

 At present, I use three social networks for Small Biz Geek.
-It’s a fair number of channels to connect and have conversations.
+It’s a reasonable number of channels to operate.
 Some people might opt for more or less but my reasons for picking these are as follows:

 Twitter allows me to have quick, brief conversations.
 I’ve also used RSS aggregation tools to turn my Twitter timeline into my own RSS reader.